Nadine2016/istio101/workshop/README.md

 - Enforce policies for your microservices

 ## Prerequisites
-You must you must have a Trial, Pay-As-You-Go, or Subscription [IBM Cloud account](https://console.bluemix.net/registration/) to complete all the modules in this course.
+You must have a Pay-As-You-Go, or Subscription [IBM Cloud account](https://console.bluemix.net/registration/) to complete all the modules in this course.
+Some of the exercises require a standard cluster to complete.
 Note that Kubernetes 1.9.x or newer is recommended, earlier versions may require changes in manifests.

 You should have a basic understanding of containers, IBM Cloud Container Service, and Istio.
 If you have no experience with those, take the following courses: